prydonius/common-chart/docs/index.md

 {{- end -}}
 ```

 The above template defines _two_ services: a web service and a mail service.
-Note
-that the `common.service` template defines two parameters:

-  - The global context (usually `.`)
-  - A template name containing the service definition overrides

 The most important part of a service definition is the `ports` object, which
 defines the ports that this service will listen on.
 Most of the time,